nuahselone/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a shell script that creates a file named exactly containing the text Best School ending by a new line
+Create a file containing the text Best School